 c) The Chief Executive Officer of AACR.

 a) The slate for Chairperson-Elect will be developed by a Nominating Committee consisting of five PCWG/AACR members in good standing.
-Two of these members will be the current Chairperson and Past Chairperson of the Steering Committee.The remaining three members of the Nominating Committee will be appointed by the Chairperson of the Steering Committee in consultation with the CEO of AACR, with one of these three members serving as Nominating Committee Chairperson;
+Two of these members shall be the current Chairperson and Past Chairperson of the PCWG Steering Committee.
+In the absence of a Past Chairperson, other PCWG Steering Committee members may serve on the Nominating Committee.
+The remaining three members of the Nominating Committee will be appointed by the Chairperson of the PCWG Steering Committee in consultation with the CEO of AACR, with one of these three members serving as Nominating Committee Chairperson;

 Section 7.
 Duties and Responsibilities of the Officers

 b) The Chairperson-Elect shall assume the duties of the Chairperson in his or her absence, and shall oversee those activities as delegated by the Chairperson;

-e) The Past Chairperson shall serve to preserve programmatic and leadership continuity, and shall assist in the functions and programs of the Steering Committee as needed.
+d) The Past Chairperson shall serve to preserve programmatic and leadership continuity, and shall assist in the functions and programs of the Steering Committee as needed.

 Section 8.
 A Steering Committee member who has failed to attend three consecutive Steering Committee meetings or conference calls shall be considered to have resigned.
 Reinstatement shall be considered by the Steering Committee upon receipt of a written petition from that member.
 A Steering Committee member may be dismissed upon unanimous vote of the remaining members of the Steering Committee for failure to perform his or her duties and responsibilities.
-Grounds for dismissal include, but are not limited to: the failure to perform duties and responsibilities as assigned by the Steering Committee Chairperson; the failure to attend three consecutive Steering Committee meetings; and the failure to act in accordance with this Charter, the Policies of the Steering Committee, or with the By-Laws and Policies of AACR.
+Grounds for dismissal include, but are not limited to: failure to perform duties and responsibilities as assigned by the Steering Committee Chairperson; failure to attend three consecutive Steering Committee meetings; and failure to act in accordance with this Charter, the Policies of the Steering Committee, or with the By-Laws and Policies of AACR.

 Article III.
 Meetings and Quorum